Coffeeberry Cafe, established in 2005, is a relaxed and friendly neighbourhood restaurant open daily for breakfast, lunch and supper.

 Click on the below for their social links

-The Village Vet, an active member of the Clarendon Community, shares anecdotes with us as they appear in the Natal Witness.
+The Village Vet, a late member of the Clarendon Community, shares some of his anecdotes with us as they appeared in the Natal Witness.

 RUDOLF’S RED NOSE